nodejs/node/doc/api/fs.md

   * `written` {integer}
   * `string` {string}

 Write `string` to the file specified by `fd`.
-If `string` is not a string, then an exception will be thrown.
+If `string` is not a string, or an object with an own `toString` function property, then an exception is thrown.

 `position` refers to the offset from the beginning of the file where this data should be written.
 If `typeof position !== 'number'` the data will be written at